jaredboynton/pm-authrouter/README.md

 "How do we force our users to log in with our company SSO instead of personal accounts?"

-The request comes up constantly.
 Teams want to ensure that:
 - Employees use corporate-managed accounts, not personal Gmail/Yahoo accounts
 - All API usage is properly audited and tied to company identity
 - Sensitive collections and environments stay within corporate boundaries